aufartirta/Brazil-E-Commerce-Customer/analysis.md

 1da09dd6xx|2164.40|3|245|721.46|4.46|2164.40

 Interpreting the Results:
 * High CLV: Customers with a high estimated_clv are the most valuable.
 They likely have a high average purchase value, frequent orders, or a long customer lifespan.
 * Low CLV: Customers with a low estimated_clv contribute less revenue over time.
 This could be due to infrequent purchases, low average order value, or a short customer lifespan.
 * Total Orders & Lifespan: By analyzing total_orders and customer_lifespan_days, you can see if high CLV is driven by frequent purchases over a long period or by high-value purchases in a short timeframe.
 * Revenue Trends: The total_revenue column helps in understanding which customers are contributing the most revenue, while avg_purchase_value shows the consistency in the purchase amounts.

 Actions Based on Interpretation:
 * Retention Strategies: For high CLV customers, focus on retention strategies such as loyalty programs, personalized offers, or premium support.
 * Reactivation Campaigns: For low CLV customers, consider reactivation campaigns to encourage more frequent purchases or higher-value orders.
 * Segmentation: Use these insights to segment your customers for targeted marketing campaigns, ensuring that high-value customers receive the most attention.

 ### 4. RFM (Recency, Frequency, Monetary) Analysis
+RFM Analysis is a customer segmentation technique used to categorize customers based on their purchasing behavior.
+It is a powerful tool for understanding customer value and prioritizing marketing efforts.
+* Recency: Measures how recently a customer made a purchase.
+This would indicate the time elapsed since a customer's last order.
+Customers who have purchased more recently are often considered more engaged.
+* Frequency: Tracks how often a customer makes purchases.
+This would be the number of orders placed by a customer over a specific period.
+High-frequency customers are likely more loyal and can be targeted for retention strategies.
+* Monetary: Refers to the total amount a customer has spent.
+This would be calculated based on the total payment value for each customer.
+Customers with high monetary values are considered more valuable and may warrant special attention.

 ```sql
 --Recency
 SELECT